Concatenating Strings in SQL Server

 Every expression in SQL Server has a data type.
 This includes a column in a table, a variable, a returned value from a scalar function, and even a literal, such as the expression N’ABCD’.
 In the case of the first three types of expressions, the data type is well defined.
 But in the case of a literal, it’s a little less clear what the data type should be.
 SQL Server has its own rules as of what data type to assign to a literal.
 So what’s the data type of N’ABCD’?

 I can think of several options that would make sense, but according to SQL Server’s rules, the data type of N’ABCD’ is NVARCHAR(4).
-As long as the number of characters (n) in the string literal is less or equal to 4,000, the data type would be NVARCHAR(n).
+As long as the number of characters (n) in the string literal is less than or equal to 4,000, the data type would be NVARCHAR(n).
 If the number of characters is greater than 4,000, the data type would be NVARCHAR(MAX).
 So far it makes sense, doesn’t it?

 Now, let’s talk about concatenation.
 What do you think would be the data type of the following expression?